 Pediatric Dentistry is one of nine dental specialties recognized by the Canadian Dental Association.

-To become a pediatric dentist in Canada, dental school graduates must complete an accredited advanced education program in pediatric dentistry.
-Once they have completed this program, they will attain a specialty designation from the Provincial Dental Regulatory Authority in their province.
+Upon successful completion of this program, they will obtain a specialty designation from the Provincial Dental Regulatory Authority in their respective province.

 What do pediatric dentists do?